Magnatales/project-doppel/README.md

 # project-doppel
-A retro hardcode idle RPG
+A retro hardcore semi-idle RPG

+The flow starts in the `Bootstrap` scene